Spring Folk Herbalism Series

 with Radical Plant Folk

-Join us for a 4 week practical folk herbalism series, connecting to the plants of Spring and making remedies for your home apothecary.
+Returning for a second year!
+Join us for a 5 week practical folk herbalism series, connecting to the plants of Spring and making remedies for your home apothecary.

 About the course: